 Happiness When the Partner Returns

 When the partner or parent comes back, it’s exciting!
-There are generally positive emotions and behaviors displayed toward the other person in the behavior.
+Generally, positive emotions and behaviors are displayed toward the other person with the behavior.
 After all, that person has consistently provided the person with their needs and support.

 Mild Stranger Anxiety

-The first studies on secure attachment style were conducted by Mary Ainsworth.
-In these studies, she observed an infant as it interacted with their mother and a stranger in different situations.
+Mary Ainsworth conducted the first studies on secure attachment style.
+In these studies, she observed an infant interacting with their mother and a stranger in different situations.
 The infants with a secure attachment style were anxious around the stranger, but only when they were left alone with the stranger.
 When the mother was present, the child felt comfortable with the stranger.

 Security to Explore